Skip to main content

 Films tend to be centered on an idea, if not a full-on argument.
 That thesis may or may not be explicitly stated in the text, but you can trace the ideas a film is advocating across the many tools that filmmaking employs—particularly in the writing.
 Part of understanding good writing is in understanding the arithmetic of narrative.
 Things like set-up/pay-off, three-act structure, conflict and resolution, etc. We could use The Apartment to dissect basically any of that and have a really good object lesson about composing a balanced screenplay.

 But another part of writing is a bit more humanistic.
 Good writing in good films looks at the society it is creating in and dares to say something about it.
-This is a bit harder to evaluate than something like “does your protagonist have a goal.”
+This is a bit harder to evaluate than something like “does your protagonist have a stated goal yes/no?"
 But that human piece is what draws us into film, into art, in the first place.

 So what kind of film is The Apartment?
 What is it trying to argue?